-Learning about Internal Capital Markets from Corporate Spin-offs
+Learning About Internal Capital Markets from Corporate Spin-Offs

 We examine the investment behavior of firms before and after being spun off from their parent companies.
 Their investment after the spin-off is significantly more sensitive to measures of investment opportunities (e.g., industry Tobin's Q or industry investment) than it is before the spin-off.
 Spin-offs tend to cut investment in low Q industries and increase investment in high Q industries.
 These changes are observed primarily in spin-offs of firms in industries unrelated to the parents' industries and in spin-offs where the stock market reacts favorably to the spin-off announcement.
 Our findings suggest that spin-offs may improve the allocation of capital.